 “If I had to be honest, taking payments was one of the very last things I did.
 I needed something to be simple and straightforward.
 I needed there to be good customer service, so if anything goes wrong I needed to know that there's someone at the end of the phone and I can call and explain my issue to.
 And also I needed something which was aesthetically pleasing.
 And SumUp just ticked all those boxes.”

 Have a little patience

-Laying the necessary foundation for your business takes time, effort and a lot of perseverance.
-So, when the time to launch and showcase your efforts comes around, it’s natural to expect immediate results.
+Laying the necessary foundation for your business takes time, effort, and a lot of perseverance.
+So when it's time to launch your business, it’s natural to expect immediate results.